grantios/.github/profile/README.md

 > Starting to move all my personal machines over to GrantiOS

 ### TODO
-- [ ] Move to more api / 'action' driven workflow.
-- [ ] Port to Go, for deeper integration into CharmBracelet?
+- [x] Port to Go, for deeper integration into CharmBracelet?